Do you want to run Windows apps or games on Debian 13 Trixie? PlayOnLinux 4.3.4 may be the solution you need.

 Step 1

-To uninstall PlayOnLinux, just execute the “sudo apt purge –auto-remove playonlinux” command in the terminal and then enter your root password and press Y and Enter to confirm the packages to be removed.
+To remove PlayOnLinux, run the sudo apt purge --auto-remove playonlinux command in the terminal.
+Moreover, after that you must enter your root password and press Y and Enter to confirm the packages.

 Step 2